 The vast majority of ovarian cysts are non-cancerous (benign) but some are cancerous (malignant), or may become cancerous over time.
-Many do not need any treatment as many go away on their own or cause no problems.
-Some ovarian cysts may need removal with an operation.
+You may not experience any ovarian cyst symptoms or require any treatment, as many go away on their own.
+However, some ovarian cysts may need removal with an operation.

 Most ovarian cysts are small, non-cancerous (benign), and cause no symptoms.
-Some ovarian cysts cause problems which may include one or more of the following:
+However, some ovarian cyst symptoms may include one or more of the following:

 - Periods sometimes become irregular, or may become heavier or lighter than usual.

-Cysts on the ovary are very common.
-Ovarian cysts can vary in size - from less than the size of a pea to the size of a large melon (occasionally even larger).
+Ovarian cysts are very common.
+They can vary in size - from less than the size of a pea to the size of a large melon (occasionally even larger).
 There are various types which include:

 Functional ovarian cysts

-These are the most common type.
+These are the most common type of ovarian cyst.
 They form in some women of childbearing age (women who still have periods) when there is a functional fault with ovulation.
 They are very common.
 There are two types:

 - Follicular cysts.
 A follicle (see in 'Ovulation', above) can sometimes enlarge and fill with fluid.
 They can occur commonly in women who are receiving infertility treatment.